dfkaye/simplegraph/README.md

 structure
 ---------

-A graph contains an array of `edges` (other graphs).
+A graph contains a map of `edges` (other graphs) by their id.
 The required constructor argument is a string `id`.
 The constructor can be called with or without the `new` keyword.

     var main = simplegraph('main');
     var main = new simplegraph('main');